 K2 Aviation Denali Flightseeing with Glacier Landing Review

 A flightseeing tour is an incredible way to experience Alaska and one of the best ways to experience Denali National Park and Alaska’s glaciers.
 This enormous land really needs a flight over roadless wilderness or an epic road trip to start to really understand it.
-If you’re considering a flightseeing trip in Alaska, the K2 Aviation Denali Flyer with glacier landing is the best there is.
+If you’re considering a flightseeing trip in Alaska, the K2 Aviation Denali Flyer with glacier landing is one of my two favorite flightseeing tours in Alaska.

-I know this is a bold statement, and there are many other wonderful flightseeing opportunities in Alaska (like helicopters to dog sledding, helicopters to ice fields and flying above the Arctic Circle).
+I know this is a bold statement, and there are MANY wonderful flightseeing opportunities in Alaska (like helicopters to dog sledding, float planes to remote areas, helicopters to ice fields and flying above the Arctic Circle).
 I’ve been lucky enough as a former Alaskan and a guide and travel writer who spends several weeks there are year to participate in several flightseeing experiences.

 K2 Aviation’s Denali flyer rises to the top for me because it gives you the chance to see Denali National Park in a way that is truly unparalleled, from the air.
 If you’re lucky enough to get to do the glacier landing as I recently did, there’s really nothing like it.
 Add to that a better chance of clear weather (compared to Southeast Alaska) and lots to see even if weather alters your route and you have the recipe for an ideal flightseeing tour.
 I’ve never heard a single visitor regret doing this tour.

-This review covers my experience on the tour on May 4, 2023.
+This review covers my experience on the tour in May 2023.
 This 6 minute video is a over my shoulder on the tour, with just a few of the amazing moments we saw (including the glacier landing and takeoff!).

 Where does K2 Aviation fly from?